-Scientists think Psyche is the exposed nickel-iron core of an early planet, one of the building blocks of our solar system.
+Scientists think Psyche may consist largely of metal from the core of a planetesimal , one of the building blocks of the terrestrial (rocky) planets in our solar system: Mercury, Venus, Earth and Mars.
 Psyche is most likely a survivor of multiple violent hit-and-run collisions, common when the solar system was forming.
-The asteroid Psyche may be able to tell us how Earth’s core and the cores of the other terrestrial (rocky) planets came to be.
-(The terrestrial planets are Mercury, Venus, Earth, and Mars).
+The asteroid Psyche may be able to show us how Earth’s core and the cores of the other terrestrial planets came to be.

 Psyche is dense.
-Measurements are still being made, with estimates ranging from 4,000 kilograms per cubic meter (kg/m3) (a mix of rock and metal) to 7,000 kilograms per cubic meter (kg/m3) (similar to the density of a bar of steel).
-The surface gravity on Psyche is much less than Earth, and even less than the Moon.
-On Psyche, lifting a car would feel as light as lifting a dog or a 2nd grader!
+Measurements are still being made; Psyche’s bulk density appears to be 3,400-4,100 kilograms per cubic meter (kg/m3) (a mix of rock and metal).
+The surface gravity on Psyche is much less than it is on Earth—even less than it is on the Moon.
+On Psyche, lifting a car would feel as light as lifting a large dog.

-As asteroids go, Psyche is relatively large and has an irregular shape.
-It is 279 x 232 x 189 kilometers (173 x 144 x 117 miles).
-If Psyche were a perfect sphere, it would have a diameter of 226 kilometers (140 miles).
+As far as asteroids go, Psyche is relatively large and has an irregular shape.
+It is 173 x 144 x 117 miles (279 x 232 x 189 kilometers).
+If Psyche were a perfect sphere, it would have a diameter of 140 miles (226 kilometers).
 That is about the length of the state of Massachusetts (leaving out Cape Cod).
-If it were in Arizona it would stretch between Phoenix and Flagstaff.
+If Psyche were in Arizona, it would stretch between Phoenix and Flagstaff.

 Psyche Science Goals